glenn-irs/jekyll-base/_posts/2017-05-31-joomla-jekyll-muse.md

 ## Wish me luck!
 So there's the summer '17 project: Joomla, Jekyll & Muse.
 I hope I create some cool things by August.
 Wish me luck!

+---

+*This post was originally published on 26 April '17 on beacharts.ca/summer, my 1st Joomla site.
+Now on 31 May '17 I'm moving the post here to jekyll.zucman.com which is more of a development & documentation site, so that beacharts.ca/summer can focus on facilitating my summer Art 110 online course.*

 ![](https://raw.githubusercontent.com/glenn-irs/jekyll-base/master/_images/dance/Carla%20Korbes%20holding%20knees%20by%20Angela%20Sterling-2011.jpg)